Characterizing Multi-planet Systems with Classical Secular Theory: Case Study Based on 55 Cancri

-The 55 Cancri system consists of five known planets: a “super-Earth” and four giant planets (Fischer et al 2008\cite{Fischer08}, Dawson and Fabrycky 2010\cite{DawsonFabrycky10}).
+The 55 Cancri system consists of five known planets: a ``super-Earth'' and four giant planets \citep{Fischer08,DawsonFabrycky10}).
 Like the terrestrial planets in our own solar system, the relatively small super-Earth is on an orbit interior to that of the giants.
 Unlike our solar system, the inner planet is close enough to its host star that tides may play a role in the planet's orbital evolution.
-Table~\ref{F1} shows the best fit to the radial velocity data for 55 Cancri from the discovery paper by Fischer et al. (2008)\cite{Fischer08}.
+Table~\ref{F1} shows the best fit to the radial velocity data for 55 Cancri from the discovery paper by \citet{Fischer08}.
 Here, to simplify notation, we refer to these planets by integer in order of increasing semi-major axis rather than by letters in order of discovery.
-More recent solutions by Dawson and Fabrycky (2010)\cite{DawsonFabrycky10} take aliasing effects into account, yielding a much smaller orbit for the innermost planet.
-This shorter period has recently been confirmed by transit observations by Winn et al. (2011)\cite{Winn11} with the Microvariability and Oscillations of STars (MOST) telescope and Demory et al. (2011)\cite{Demory11} with the Spitzer Space Telescope.
+More recent solutions by \citet{DawsonFabrycky10} take aliasing effects into account, yielding a much smaller orbit for the innermost planet.
+This shorter period has recently been confirmed by transit observations by \citet{Winn11} with the Microvariability and Oscillations of STars (MOST) telescope and \citet{Demory11} with the Spitzer Space Telescope.

 Here, we consider three different solutions for the orbits in this system as examples to illustrate the value of classical secular theory for describing the dynamical character of a planetary system and identifying its implications.
-The three systems we consider below are the best-fit from Fischer et al. (2008)\cite{Fischer08} and two of the solutions presented by Dawson and Fabrycky (2010)\cite{DawsonFabrycky10}.
+The three systems we consider below are the best-fit from \citet{Fischer08} and two of the solutions presented by \citet{DawsonFabrycky10}.
+Note that in these solutions planets 2 and 3 are near a 3:1 mean-motion resonance, which for our purposes of demonstration can be ignored.
 In all of these solutions several planets have strikingly similar longitudes of pericenter ($\varpi$), which can be the consequence of eccentricity damping as discussed in Sect.~\ref{sec2pt2}.
 Given that the inner planet is close to its star, one might expect tidal dissipation to have been responsible.
 However, before accepting such a conclustion we must consider the actual magnitude of each eigenmode and how each eigenmode affects the eccentricities of the planets.